Brandon-Johns/monash-thesis-template-latex-reworked/readme.md

 `Thesis_diff.tex` is a stand-alone document which can also be compiled and provided to the examiners.

-Not that latexdiff is not perfect, and it defaults to skipping markup in environments and commands that it does not know.
+Note that latexdiff is not perfect, and it defaults to skipping markup in environments and commands that it does not know.
 You can register more commands in `RevisionScripts\GenerateDiff.ps1`, using the `$DiffOptions` variable.
 This will require some trial and error.

 ## License